 Compared to the case with time-invariant parameters the RMSE was higher for all data scenarios when time-varying parameters were present within the operating model (Fig. 5).
 The RMSE about the estimated relative spawning biomass for the full data scenario was lower relative to the other scenarios for the entire management period (Fig. 5b).
 Similar to the time-invariant results, the RMSE of relative spawning biomass for the eliminated data scenario was the highest among the scenarios across the entire management period, peaking in assessment year 68 at 221% (a single simulation for the eliminated data scenario, with extreme outliers for two assessment years, was removed for a more informative summary of the RMSE).

 The time-varying results for the eliminated data scenario were qualitatively similar to time-invariant case, where a large number of simulations failed to be projected rebuilt (32 simulations).
-As was observed in the time-invariant case (Fig. 6), the simulations that failed to be projected rebuilt had median estimates of spawning biomass and relative spawning biomass below the operating model values at the time of the time of the first assessment, which were driven by estimates of steepness that were considerably lower than the true value (not shown).
+As was observed in the time-invariant case,the simulations that failed to be projected rebuilt had median estimates of spawning biomass and relative spawning biomass below the operating model values at the time of the time of the first assessment, which were driven by estimates of steepness that were considerably lower than the true value (not shown).

 The inclusion of time-varying parameters in the operating model resulted in shorter median estimated recovery times relative to the time-invariant case for the full and reduced data scenarios (Table 2).
 However, the median number of years to rebuild for the operating model stocks were similar between the time-varying and -invariant cases.
 The estimation method estimated earlier recovery times for the time-varying case due to the increased variability in the estimates of relative spawning biomass, resulting in the estimation method having an increased frequency of erroneously estimating the biomass to be above the target stock size (Fig. 4).